-From 2020, Bytedance has established an ecommerce division to accelerate ecommerce monetisation on its portfolio.
-Following its launch, Douyin Mini Shop has quickly become a key monetisation function within Douyin for brands and influencers.
+From 2020, Bytedance has established an ecommerce division to accelerate ecommerce monetization on its portfolio.
+Following its launch, Douyin Mini Shop has quickly become a key monetization function within Douyin for brands and influencers.
 The Douyin Mini Shopfront is fully integrated with video content and in-feed streaming, which seamlessly connects a user’s social and shopping experience without any disruption.
-This makes Douyin well suited for social commerce strategies in China.
+This makes Douyin well-suited for social commerce strategies in China.

 Pinduoduo’s name loosely translates to ‘join together more’, and is a group buying app where shoppers can secure deals by purchasing items in groups.
 In recent years, Pinduoduo has gone from being an up-and-coming disruptor to being the third-largest social commerce platform used in China, with 349.2 million monthly active users.
 Nearly all Pinduoduo transactions are completed using team purchase – this is a group-purchasing process whereby users can initiate a product purchase in-app and invite friends and family to join them via social media channels.
 This collective purchasing process means sellers are able to offer discounted prices; both buyers and sellers benefit from this increased demand.

 For this reason, Pinduoduo has quickly become a popular platform for industries including Food & Drink, Fashion and Household items.